High SNR Analysis of RIS-Aided MIMO Broadcast Channels: Eigenvalue Bounds

-If we have a rank higher than one, the eigenvalues can be controlled better.
-By having a total of ${R_\ts}$ rank-one updates available one could improve the eigenvalues up to the next ${R_\ts}$ larger eigenvalues.
-Considering the example from above, we could now improve ${R_\ts}$ of the $G$ eigenvalues in this scenario.
-As in the rank-one case, if the impact of the \ac{RIS} is very high, the situation changes and only the ${R_\ts}$ largest eigenvalues can be further improved. \\ Regarding all cases, if we have a rank of ${R_\ts}\ge r$ we could obtain a perfectly conditioned channel (also in the extreme case, when the transmission would effectively only take place via the \ac{RIS}).
+The eigenvalue limitations soften when the $\rank(\bm{H}_\ts) = R_\ts$ increases.
+Similar to the rank-one discussion, having a total of ${R_\ts}$ rank-one updates available, one could improve the eigenvalues up to the next ${R_\ts}$ larger eigenvalues.
+Considering the rank-improvement example from above, ${R_\ts}$ of the $G$ eigenvalues could be improved in this scenario.
+Additionally, if the impact of the \ac{RIS} is large, the ${R_\ts}$ largest eigenvalues can be further improved. \\ We can therefore conclude that if ${R_\ts}\ge r$, all eigenvalues can be controlled and a perfectly conditioned channel (also in the extreme case, when the transmission would effectively only take place via the \ac{RIS}) can be obtained.